kwonus/Quelle/Vanilla-Quelle.md

 - Settings *(partial macro utilization)*
 - Scoping *(partial macro utilization)*

-Each of the block types supports the *use* action.
+Recall that each block type supports the *use* action.
 However, each block limited to, at most, one *use* action.
-The *use* action references either a tag for a macro or a statement id revealed by  the @*view* imperative.
+The *use* action references a tag (e.g. a tag revealed by the @history imperative).
 As there are  a maximum of three blocks in the selection criteria, a statement could contain up to three *use* actions (one per block).

 Only the expression block supports full macro utilization.

 Expression block macros sometimes undergo demotion.
 A historic utilization within the expression block is demoted into a partial macro when a provided block within the selection criteria conflicts with the macro definition.
-Assume that this command is identified by the @view command by id := 5:
+Assume that this command is identified by the @view command by tag := 5:

 "in ... beginning" +span=3  +similarity=85% < Genesis < John